The Manor of Thorney Columbers and Columbine Hall

 20th century

-In 1914 the farm and land was sold to the Potter family and for a time farnmed by Henry Potter.
+In 1914 Columbine Hall farm and land was sold and for a time farmed by Henry Potter.
 In WW2 a school for training land army girls was set up, training around 40 girls (see images in trades and crafts)

 In the 1940s the hall was listed in the Town & County Planning Act 1947: Section 30, Buildings of Special Architectural Interest or Historic Crown Properties.
 Under the Civil Parish of Stowupland, 11/891 Columbine Hall owner: Ministry of Agriculture, fisheries and Food: occupier A. A. Rednall.